whitenode/riak_mapreduce_utils/README.markdown

 **indexname** - This field is mandatory and must contain the name of the index to be used for the linking.

-**keep** - This parameter is optional and defaults to *true*.
-It specifies whether the input should be kept as part of the result set or not.
+**retain** - This parameter is optional and defaults to *true*.
+It specifies whether the input should be retained as part of the result set or not.
 If set to false, only records retrieved through the link are returned.

 Below is an example of a valid configuration based on the testdata specified above.

     "{
-        "source":"detail",
+        "bucket":"detail",
         "target":"master",
         "indexname":"fk_master_bin",
-        "keep":"false"
+        "retain":"false"
     }"

 If a single detail record is processed by a function with this configuration, it will return just the master record as it is configured to not keep the input record in the result set.